LunarBerial/CodePuzzle/README.md

 # CodePuzzle
-Some interesting code for practice
+Some interesting codes for practice